kadimi/opt/README.md

-## Skelet Framework
+## Opt Framework

 ### Introduction

-Skelet is a framework for creating WordPress plugins, it eases the creation of advanced option pages, shortcodes and WordPress editor buttons.
+Opt is a framework for creating WordPress plugins, it eases the creation of advanced option pages, shortcodes and WordPress editor buttons.

 ###### Contents